ianlamfar/M2Oranges/README.md

 #### analysis/
 This directory contains all types of the analysis and a Python script for post-simulation data processing.
 The Python script `Stats.py` which is used to collate and graph the data from simulations.
 The subdirectory `stokes_numbers` is inherited from HMOranges but has not been updated to use with M2 yet.
+The folder `/data` must be present in each subdirectory before running the corresponding targets otherwise the code may fail to log data.

 #### kernels/
 This directory contains all of the OpenCL kernels for the project.